notthehoople/learning_csharp/BasicsForBeginners.md

 - Similar to a class in syntax, but is fundamentally different
 - interface members don't have implementations, just definitions
 - interface members don't have modifiers (e.g. public, private, etc)
+- used for building extensible, testable and loosely coupled applications
 ```
 public interface ITaxCalculator
 {